-Want to learn how to make a website for 2020?
+Want to learn how to make a website fast?
 In this beginners guide, we’ll show you how to create a website step by step in less than 30 mins with no coding or web design skills required.

 We’ll provide some resources to help you choose the best website platform for you, be it WordPress, Wix, Squarespace, Shopify, or blogger.
 No one platform is better than the others, it will just depend on your objectives as to which is the best option for you.